Compare travel insurance for Spain

 Be aware, though, that an EHIC/GHIC is no substitute for travel insurance.
 It won’t cover repatriation, baggage loss or flight disruptions.

 Spain offers state and private healthcare.
-If you’re visiting Spain, you can access state healthcare for medically necessary treatment on the same basis as a Spanish citizen using your EHIC or GHIC.
+If you’re visiting Spain, you can use your EHIC or GHIC to get the same state healthcare as locals.
 You can’t use an EHIC or GHIC for private treatment.

 Do I need a visa to go to Spain?